Trump Lashed Out At A Woman Who Says He Kissed Her For 2 Minutes Without Her Consent

-President Donald Trump took to Twitter on Tuesday morning to again deny allegations of sexual assault leveled against him by Rachel Crooks, one of 19 women who have come forward with similar claims against him in the past two years.
+President Donald Trump tweeted on Tuesday morning to again deny allegations of sexual assault leveled against him by Rachel Crooks, one of 19 women who have come forward with similar claims against him in the past two years.

-In a piece in the Washington Post published Monday, Crooks again recounted her story that Trump kissed her in the lobby of Trump Tower in 2005 when she was working as a secretary.
+In a piece in the Washington Post published Monday, Crooks again recounted her story that Trump kissed her in the lobby of Trump Tower in 2006 when she was working as a secretary.
+(Other outlets previously reported that Crooks said the incident took place in 2005.)
 “He started kissing me on one cheek, then the other cheek.
 He was talking to me in between kisses, asking where I was from, or if I wanted to be a model.
 He wouldn’t let go of my hand, and then he went right in and started kissing me on the lips,” she said in Monday's article.

 “It felt like a long kiss,” she said.
 “The whole thing probably lasted two minutes, maybe less.”

-Note: This story was updated with the Crooks tweet and to note the discrepancy between the incident allegedly occurring in 2005 and then 2006.